inpiniti/inpiniti.github.io/_posts/37 celonis/2023-03-24-01 Process Mining From Theory to Execution.md

 layout: post
 ---

-# Welcome from Professor Wil van der Aalst
+# 01. Welcome from Professor Wil van der Aalst

+## Welcome from Professor Wil van der Aalst

 Hello and Welcome to "Process Mining: From Theory to Execution"!